goladus/ff4fepr/README.md

 ### Using ff4fepr

 Currently, this tool has no official distribution mechanism.
 It's developed for Python 2.7 and has been tested on [Cygwin](http://www.cygwin.com) (but uses minimal libraries so probably works in any POSIX environment).
-To use this on windows, you'll need to set up a script that passes the script, `ff4fe-post-randomizer`, to `python.exe`.
+To use this on windows without Cygwin, you'll need to set up a batch file or powershell script that passes `ff4fe-post-randomizer` to `python.exe`.
 It will look something like this:

 ```
 .\Scripts\python.exe .\Scripts\ff4fe-post-randomizer %*